 TIE: Can you give advice to others in MNCs about developing a more global entrepreneurial environment?

-For the global aspect, you it?s absolutely essential to build your own cultural awareness.
+For the global aspect, it’s absolutely essential to build your own cultural awareness.
 It is important to understand the cultural mindset and behaviors of your international counterparts.
 Keep in mind that concepts like leadership, entrepreneurship, time and risk taking vary greatly from one culture to another.

 TIE: Thank you Greg, for sharing your insights and entrepreneurial approach within your dynamic multinational environment.